What bug has four legs on each side and two pincers?

-When found indoors in large numbers it could be an indication of a sizable population of springtails, psocids (booklice) or other small insects.
-In this case, as they are predators, the best approach to control is to take care of the food source.
-Once you contact the local Orkin branch, a trained Orkin Specialist will be happy to come and conduct a thorough inspection of your home and, after a detailed assessment, recommend the best course of action to resolve the situation.
+When found indoors in large numbers it could be an indication of a sizable population of springtails, psocids (booklice), or other small insects.
+In this case, as psuedoscorpions are predators, the best approach to control is to take care of the food source.
+Once you contact us, a trained Orkin Specialist will be happy to come and conduct a thorough inspection of your home and, after a detailed assessment, recommend the best course of action to resolve the situation.

 The Orkin Man used the information above to also answer the following questions submitted by Orkin.com users:

 Question: What is a little tiny (microsized) bug or insect that has claws and bites?

 Find out more about your suspects

 Our Pest Library is full of up-to-date information on termites, ants, and cockroaches as well as more than 25 common household pests.
 Find out more information about their behavior, habits, and other cool facts.